DN-debug/peux-os-sitebuild/src/pages/keybindings.md

     title: BSPWM
   - title: XMONAD
     content: >
       The below keybindings are only specific to Xmonad.
-Only the .
+Only the important keybindings are included, you might have to explore the configuration a bit to get the idea .
 The general purpose keybindings such as for launching applications or menus are not included here.
     actions: []
     type: section_content
 template: advanced